Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Importance of Titles

-Titles prove ownership, enabling registration, insurance, and resale (10%-20% value boost).
-Motorhomes require titles; some states accept bills of sale for towed RVs.
+Titles prove ownership enabling registration insurance and resale 10 to 20 percent value boost.
+Motorhomes require titles some states accept bills of sale for towed RVs.

 Titling Without a Title